Nobody should have to live with the fear and anxiety that racism can cause.

 • Are you in immediate danger?
 If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).

 • Find a safe space.
 If an incident has just happened try and find somewhere you feel safe.
 If you are on campus you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
-The SafeZone app enables users to call for help and assistance, giving students and staff fast access to security whenever and wherever you are on campus.
-You can download the SafeZone app by clicking here
+The SafeZone app enables users to call for help and assistance, giving students and employees fast access to security whenever and wherever you are on campus.
+You can download the SafeZone app by clicking here.

 • Talk to a friend.
 Talking things through with someone you trust can sometimes help.